dtscalibration/python-dts-calibration/docs/examples/notebooks/04Calibrate_double_ols.ipynb.rst

                 intervals of all time steps together.
 ‘We can say with 95% confidence that the temperature remained between this line and this line during the entire measurement period’.
+            da_random_state : dask.array.random.RandomState
+                The seed for dask.
+Makes random not so random.
+To produce reproducable results for testing environments.
+            solver : {'sparse', 'stats'}
+                Either use the homemade weighted sparse solver or the weighted dense matrix solver of statsmodels

             Returns
             -------